 They are a good source of essential fatty acids, which are fats that your body cannot make itself.

-A diet too high in omega-6 fats promotes inflammation, including inflammatory conditions of the skin like psoriasis.
-Omega-3 fats, on the other hand, help reduce inflammation in the body, including in the skin (14).
+A diet too high in omega-6 fats may promote inflammation, including inflammatory conditions of your skin like psoriasis.
+On the other hand, omega-3 fats reduce inflammation in your body — including in your skin (13).

 While omega-6 fatty acids are plentiful in the Western diet, sources of omega-3 fatty acids are rare.
-Walnuts contain a good ratio of these fatty acids, and may, therefore, fight the inflammatory response to too much omega-6.
+Because walnuts contain a good ratio of these fatty acids, they may fight the inflammatory response to excessive omega-6.

 What's more, walnuts contain other nutrients that your skin needs to function properly and stay healthy.

-One ounce (28 grams) contains 6% of the RDI for zinc, which is essential for the skin to function properly as a barrier, as well as necessary for wound healing and fighting both bacteria and inflammation (15).
+One ounce (28 grams) of walnuts contains 6% of the RDI for zinc, which is essential for your skin to function properly as a barrier, as well as necessary for wound healing and combatting both bacteria and inflammation (14).

-Bottom Line: Walnuts are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein, all of which are nutrients that your skin needs to stay healthy.
+Summary Walnuts are a good source of essential fats, zinc, vitamin E, vitamin C, selenium and protein — all of which are nutrients your skin needs to stay healthy.

 Sunflower seeds are an excellent example.

-Bottom Line: Sunflower seeds are an excellent source of nutrients, including vitamin E, which is an important antioxidant for the skin.
-They also contain linoleic acid, a type of fat that may prevent dry and thin skin.
+Summary Sunflower seeds are an excellent source of nutrients, including vitamin E, which is an important antioxidant for the skin.

 Beta-carotene is a nutrient found in plants.

-Carotenoids like beta-carotene help keep your skin healthy by acting as a natural sunblock.
+Carotenoids like beta-carotene keep your skin healthy by acting as a natural sunblock.

 When consumed, this antioxidant is incorporated into your skin and protects your skin cells from sun exposure.
-This may help prevent sunburn, cell death and the resulting effects of dry, wrinkled skin.
+This may help prevent sunburn, cell death and dry, wrinkled skin.

-Interestingly, beta-carotene may also add a warm, orange color to your skin, contributing to an overall healthier look (5).
+Interestingly, high amounts of beta-carotene may also add a warm, orange color to your skin, contributing to an overall healthier appearance (5).

-Bottom Line: Sweet potatoes are an excellent source of beta-carotene, which acts as a natural sunblock and protects the skin from sun damage.
+Summary Sweet potatoes are an excellent source of beta-carotene, which acts as a natural sunblock and may protect your skin from sun damage.

-They are also one of the best sources of vitamin C, the antioxidant that's necessary for creating the protein collagen, which keeps skin firm and strong.
-One cup of bell pepper provides an impressive 317% of the RDI for vitamin C (20).
+They’re also one of the best sources of vitamin C, necessary for creating the protein collagen which keeps skin firm and strong.
+A single cup (149 grams) of bell pepper provides an impressive 317% of the RDI for vitamin C (18).

-A large observational study in women found that eating plenty of vitamin C was associated with a lower chance of skin appearing wrinkled and becoming dry with age (17).
+A large observational study in women linked eating plenty of vitamin C to a reduced risk of wrinkled and dry skin with age (19).

-Bottom Line: Bell peppers contain plenty of beta-carotene and vitamin C, both of which are important antioxidants for the skin.
-Vitamin C is also necessary to create collagen, the structural protein that keeps skin strong.
+Summary Bell peppers contain plenty of beta-carotene and vitamin C — both of which are important antioxidants for your skin.
+Vitamin C is also necessary to create collagen, the structural protein that keeps your skin strong.

 It also contains lutein, a carotenoid that works like beta-carotene.
-It protects the skin from oxidative damage, which can cause skin to become dry and wrinkled.
+Lutein protects your skin from oxidative damage, which can cause your skin to become dry and wrinkled.

-But broccoli florets also contain a special compound called sulforaphane, which seems to have some impressive health benefits.
-It may even have anti-cancer effects, including on some types of skin cancer (22, 23).
+But broccoli florets also pack a special compound called sulforaphane, which boasts some impressive potential benefits.
+It may even have anti-cancer effects, including on some types of skin cancer (21, 22).

-In the lab, sulforaphane reduces the number of skin cells killed by UV light by as much as 29%, and the protection lasts for up to 48 hours.
-There is also evidence that it helps maintain collagen levels in the skin (24).
+In laboratory tests, sulforaphane reduced the number of skin cells killed by UV light by as much as 29%, with protection lasting up to 48 hours.
+Evidence suggests sulforaphane may also maintain collagen levels in your skin (23).

-Bottom Line: Broccoli is a good source of vitamins, minerals and carotenoids that are important for skin health.
-It also contains sulforaphane, which may help prevent skin cancer and protect the skin from sunburn.
+Summary Broccoli is a good source of vitamins, minerals and carotenoids that are important for skin health.
+It also contains sulforaphane, which may help prevent skin cancer and protect your skin from sunburn.